Your Medical Decisions

 If a seriously ill patient lapses into a coma from which he'll never recover, an advance directive would express his wishes for continuing or ending treatment when he can no longer speak for himself.

 Communicate Your Wishes for Life-Sustaining Treatment

 Advance directives allow you to communicate your end-of-life care wishes not only to doctors but also to family and friends.
 These documents spare loved ones the stress of making difficult medical care decisions at an emotional time.
 They also prevent any confusion about what your wishes are regarding life-sustaining treatment.

 Advance directives can also indicate an individual's wishes regarding organ donation.

 Who Needs an Advance Directive?

-Types of Advance Directives
+Types of Advance Directives in Ohio

-An Ohio Health Care Power of Attorney is a legal document in which you designate another person to make your health care decisions in the event you are unable to do so for yourself.
-A Health Care Power of Attorney takes effect when you are unconscious, incapacitated, or otherwise unable to make medical decisions, even temporarily.
+- Durable Power of Attorney for Health Care (DPA): A DPA is a written advance directive in which you designate another person to make health care decisions in the event you are unable to do so.
+A DPA takes effect when you are unconscious, incapacitated, or otherwise unable to make medical decisions, even temporarily.